This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-As with inline functions, both translation units instantiate add<int, int> and add<double, double>, each with its own copy.
-During linking, the linker retains only one instance of each template instantiation.
-Now, let’s try compiling with -O2 and see what happens.
+As you can see, just like functions marked with inline, both translation units instantiate add<int, int> and add<double, double>, each having a copy of the code.
+Then, during final linking, the linker only keeps one copy of the code for each template instantiation.
+Now let’s try enabling -O2 and see what happens.
 The result is as follows:

-Similar to inline functions, the compiler inlines the function and discards the symbols of the instantiated functions.
-In this case, either the function is inlined and no symbol is generated, or a symbol is generated and the function is merged during linking.
-Like inline functions, this doesn’t seem to cause additional bloat.
-So, where does the often-mentioned template bloat come from?
+Similar to the effect of inline marking, the compiler directly inlines the function and discards the symbols of the instantiated functions.
+In this case, either the function is inlined and no symbol is generated, or a symbol is generated and the functions are eventually merged.
+Like inline, this situation doesn’t seem to have additional bloat.
+So, where exactly is the often-mentioned template bloat?

-Before discussing the real cause of bloat, let’s talk about explicit instantiation.
+Before introducing the true reasons for bloat, let’s first discuss explicit instantiation.

-Although the linker can merge multiple identical template instantiations, parsing the template definition, instantiating the template, generating the final binary code, and removing duplicate code during linking all take time.
-Sometimes, we know that only a few fixed template parameter instantiations are needed, such as with the standard library’s basic_string, which is almost always instantiated with a few fixed types.
-If every file that uses these types has to instantiate the template, it could significantly increase compilation time.
+Although the linker can eventually merge multiple identical template instantiations.
+However, parsing template definitions, template instantiation, generating the final binary code, and the linker removing duplicate code all take compilation time.
+Sometimes, we know that we only use instantiations with a few fixed template parameters, for example, standard library basic_string almost exclusively uses a few fixed types as template parameters.
+If every file that uses them has to perform template instantiation, it can significantly increase compilation time.

-Can we place the implementation in a single source file and have other files reference it, like with non-template functions?
-From the previous discussion, since symbols are generated, there should be a way to link to them.
-But how can we ensure that symbols are generated?
+Can we, like non-template functions, put the implementation in one source file and have other files reference functions from that source file?
+From the discussion in the previous subsection, since symbols are generated, there should be a way to link to them.
+But it’s not guaranteed that symbols will always be generated.
+Is there a way to ensure symbol generation?

 The answer is — explicit instantiation!

 What is explicit instantiation?
-Simply put, if you directly use a template without declaring specific types, and the compiler generates the declaration for you, it’s called implicit instantiation.
-Conversely, if you declare specific types beforehand, it’s called explicit instantiation.
-For function templates:
+Simply put, if you use a template directly.
+Without explicitly declaring the specific type beforehand, and the compiler generates the declaration for you, that’s implicit instantiation.
+Conversely, that’s called explicit instantiation.
+Taking a function template as an example:

 template <typename T>